 This training aimed to boost skills and competences of instructional designers linked to the design, development and implementation of MOOCs and MOOC-based courses, and was an integral part of the project.

-Due to COVID-19-related risks, the training was delivered completely online and represented a mix of synchronous live-sessions and asynchronous learning activities.
+Due to COVID-19-related risks, the training of 35 hours was delivered completely online and represented a mix of synchronous live-sessions and asynchronous learning activities.
 The training sessions were implemented using the Moodle platform and Adobe Connect software provided by Kaunas University of Technology.

 Training sessions were delivered by internal experts from MODE IT team (Mr Cengiz Hakan Aydin, Professor at the Open Education Faculty of Anadolu University, Turkey, and Mr Ramunas Kubiliunas, head of study programs Software systems at Kaunas University of Technology, Lithuania), and by invited external experts with wider experience with MOOCs design and delivery (Mrs Irina Otmanine, senior MOOC advisor and instructional designer at the University of Cote d’Azur, France; Mrs Carmen Holotescu, Director of Center for Open Education and Blockchain at the University "Ioan Slavici" of Timisoara, Romania).